astronomer/astro-blog/posts/airflow-dbt-2.md

 ## Closing Thoughts

 While the system we have in place today is an excellent MVP that delivers the desired experience for our team, there is always progress to be made at the intersection of Airflow and dbt.
 For now, we look forward to memorializing this defined process as a supported usage pattern, but we look forward to building upon this integration going forward to create a beautiful experience for our users.
 As we continue on this journey, we would love to hear from other folks in the community who have encountered a similar challenge and/or have built an effective solution, so please [reach out](https://astronomer.io/contact) if you're open to brainstorming together.

+We decided to take the topic of building a scalable analytics architecture with Airflow and dbt a little further and put together a utility package that can be used to generate Airflow DAGs from dbt models in a more convenient fashion.[ In part 3](https://www.astronomer.io/blog/airflow-dbt-3) we give you a brief overview of how to use the package and show you some sample configurations.